ninadbhikaje/Task_09_Syracuse_Open_Data_Civic_Project/README.md

 - **Cleaned up layout issues** — fixed a few things I noticed during review, like text overflowing outside the shaded card areas and a subtitle that needed rewording on the title slide.
 - **Tightened the content throughout** — trimmed sentences where needed and made sure the bullet points were consistently spaced and aligned across every slide.
 - **Phase 5 is now complete** — the presentation materials are finalized and the PDF is saved in the repository as the official Phase 5 artifact.

+## Phase 5 - Presentation & Showcase Progress (Week 19-20)

+Weeks 19-20 were mostly about stepping back and reviewing everything I had submitted for the SPD Personnel Complaints Analysis project to make sure it was all correct, consistent, and up to the mark.

+I went back through the final PDF presentation slide by slide, re-read the progress notes and documentation I had written across the different phases, and double-checked that the GitHub repository was organized properly with all the right files in the right place.
+It was less about building new things and more about making sure what was already there was solid and could stand on its own.

+Here is what I focused on during this period:

+- **Reviewed the final PDF presentation** - went through each slide to confirm the content was accurate, the layout looked clean, and nothing was missing or out of place.
+- **Checked repository organization** - made sure all submitted files, documentation, and progress notes were properly structured and up to date.
+- **Re-read written documentation** - verified that the README sections, methodology notes, and progress summaries accurately reflected the actual work done throughout the project.
+- **General quality assurance** - looked for any inconsistencies between the written content, the data analysis, and the presentation to make sure everything was aligned.

+Overall, this was a wrap-up and quality check period.
+It felt good to go through everything one more time and confirm that the project as a whole is complete, accurate, and professionally presented.